Home > Blogs > Endocrinology > Dangerous Blood Sugar Levels : Understanding Symptoms & Management

 Gentle exercise like walking can help lower blood sugar levels, but avoid strenuous activities if you have ketones in your blood or urine.

-Continue checking your blood sugar levels every hour or as recommended by your healthcare provider to ensure that they’re decreasing.
+Continue checking your blood sugar levels every hour or as your healthcare provider recommends to ensure that they’re decreasing.

 Consume low-carbohydrate, balanced meals to prevent further spikes in blood sugar.